marjan926/cfn101-workshop/content/basics/templates/mappings/index.md

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 cd cfn101-workshop/code/workspace
 :::
 1. Use the AWS CLI to update the stack.
-The required parameter `--template-body` have been pre-filled for you.
+The required parameters `--stack-name` and `--template-body` have been pre-filled for you.
 Replace the `ParameterValue` **MyAmiId** with the value you have hardcoded in `resources.yaml` file earlier.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
 aws cloudformation update-stack --stack-name cfn-workshop-mappings --template-body file://mappings.yaml --parameters ParameterKey="AmiID",ParameterValue="MyAmiId" ParameterKey="EnvironmentType",ParameterValue="Dev"
 :::